-Senior Vice Presidents (SVPs) and Vice Presidents (VPs) of the various Sasol business entities are accountable to their Executive Vice Presidents (EVP) for the implementation of the Sasol Code of Ethics and related policies in their businesses and are assisted by Ethics Officers that they have appointed for their respective entities.
+Senior Vice Presidents (SVPs) and Vice Presidents (VPs) of the various Sasol business entities are accountable to their Executive Vice Presidents (EVP) for the implementation of the Sasol Code of Conduct and related policies in their businesses and are assisted by Ethics Officers that they have appointed for their respective entities.

 The Chief Ethics Officer reports to the Senior Vice President Legal IP and Compliance, who in turn reports to the Executive Vice President Strategy, Sustainability and Integrated Services.
 The Chief Ethics Officer, however, has the authority to raise matters of concern to the chair of the Sasol Audit Committee, chair of the SSCE Committee or the Chairman of the Board – without approval or fear of reprisal from the CEO, the Executive Vice President Advisory and Assurance, the Senior Vice President Governance and Ethics or any other senior manager, if so required by a situation.